Aristottle/SF_ML_Agent/README.md

 1. Set up a `conda` virtual environment with python 3.8.
 Ex: `conda create -n "myenv" python=3.8.0`
 2. Activate your environment: `conda activate myenv`
-3. Install the OpenAI Gym package to your environment: `conda install -c conda-forge gym-all`
+3. With your conda environment active, set your python interpretter in VSCode to your environment.
-4. With your conda environment active, set your python interpretter in VSCode to your environment.
+4. The first time you open the notebook, run the `!pip install gym gym-retro` to get the package in your environment.
 5. Bob's your uncle.